juangl/trivia-game/README.md

 this is a challenge for G2i.
 In this project I decided to make some experiments inspired by other technologies such as Remex and use some technologies that I have never used such as `Fastify`.

+js takes time to run  SSR comes in

+faster reload.
+It only needs to reload the run.ts manually

+other software makes its trade off, other options should exists not because the can't or they shouldn't.
 ## Instructions

 ### run the server